- Accelerated College Program

 English 101 or 105 are general education requirements.
 If you plan on transferring, you may also have to take English 205.

-Before enrolling in classes, students must take the English assessment test.
-If you do not place directly into English 101 or 105, you have three pathways to choose from:
+Before enrolling in classes, please use the Placement Assistant tool to help determine which English class is best for you.
+If you do not place directly into English 101 or 105, you have two pathways to choose from:

-- LCOM 101 - This new, five-unit course allows you to complete the English 101 requirement in one semester.
+- English 101x- This five-unit course allows you to complete the English 101 requirement in one semester.

-If you feel you should have been placed in a higher-level English class, or you disagree with the assessment results, you can take a Placement Challenge Test.
-To do this, please visit Admissions and ask for Jim Arnegard.
+If you feel you should have been placed in a higher-level English class, or you disagree with the assessment results, you can challenge your placement milestones.
+To do this, please contact the Admissions Office to begin the challenge process (SDMesaAdmissions@sdccd.edu )

 2017 WRITING CONTEST: MESA VISIONS MAGAZINE